The Application Process

 The first step in the process is to set up a new account and establish a user name and password.
 Each application will require a separate account: email address, username and password.
 Do not lose this information; you will need it if you wish to return to continue an unfinished application or review a completed application.

 You will be asked to upload copies of transcripts from all higher education institutions attended and, in the case of domestic students, to self-report cumulative GPA’s for each institution.
 For degree-seeking students, the Graduate School requires an overall undergraduate grade point average of at least 2.75 and 3.00 on all graduate work; individual programs may have higher requirements.
+Students who wish to calculate their GPAs for self-reporting may wish to use https://www.scholaro.com/.
 If you are offered admission and decide to enroll you will then be required to submit official transcripts to the Graduate School.

 In most cases an official test score (either GRE or GMAT) is required for admission (** see exceptions below).
 You will be asked to self-report these scores on the application (you can also supply a future date for taking the test).
 We will however also require official scores from the reporting agency.

-- GRE scores should be sent directly to us from Educational Testing Service (ETS); the Institution Code for the GRE for UK Graduate School is R1837
+- GRE scores should be sent directly to us from Educational Testing Service (ETS); the Institution Code for the GRE for UK Graduate School is 1837

 - Scores for the Graduate Management Admission Test (GMAT) should be sent directly to us from the Graduate Management Admission Council (GMAC); the UK Graduate School code is 1837.